Modeling 5-letter English words

 • With how we construct the tree, we are guaranteed that at least one bit will be true, i.e., the node has at least one child.
 If we get through 25 bits and none are true, we know the 26th better be true!

 • There are some correlations between valid children, and tracking the number of true bits helps model these correlations.
-I suspect there’s a lot of interesting behavior here, but I didn’t investigate enough—this is a potential area of improvement in my future attempts!
+I suspect there’s a lot more that could be exploited here, but I didn’t investigate enough—this is a potential area of improvement in my future attempts!

 In the end, I used six context models for my submission: